MicrosoftDocs/power-platform/power-virtual-agents/advanced-create-topics-from-web.md

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4mNOt]
 >

-## Extract content from web pages
+## Extract content from webpages

-To get suggestions from web pages, you first need to run the topic extraction wizard on the pages you want to use.
+To get suggestions from webpages, you first need to run the topic extraction wizard on the pages you want to use.

 After running the extraction wizard, you'll be presented with a series of suggested topics.
 Suggested topics won't be automatically added to your bot, but you can easily [add them individually or in bulk](#add-suggested-topics-to-an-existing-bot).

 >[!IMPORTANT]
->The feature expects the websites to be in the form of FAQ pages or support sites.
+>The feature expects the webpages to be in the form of FAQ pages or support sites.
 Other types of pages that don't have that structure may not work as expected.

-**Extract content from existing web pages:**
+**Extract content from existing webpages:**
 1. Select **Topics** on the side navigation pane.

     ![](media/menu-topics.png)